VueAddict/getting-started-with-open-source/README.md

 # getting-started-with-open-source
-## This repo si rof lerning how to contibute to open source projects
+## This repo is for learning how to contribute to open source projects